Best Survival Backpacks | Bug Out Bags Tested

 Weight Distribution

-The most popular method, and a good fallback for any new prepper, is to pack with your bag weight distribution in mind.
+The most popular method, and a good fallback for any new prepper, is to pack with your bag’s weight distribution in mind.
 How much weight you can carry depends on your bag selection, body type, and fitness level.
-A very vague rule of thumb is that 25% of your body weight should be your bottom line max, yet this measure can overload you for long distances- especially if you weigh more.
+A very vague rule of thumb is that 25% of your body weight should be your bottom line max, yet this measure can overload you for long distances, especially if you weigh more.
 Pack weight is something that gets much harder to handle with every pound you add.

 The difference between 40-41 pounds can have a much different effect on your body than the difference between 20-21 pounds.
 This is further complicated by how you distribute the weight within and on your pack.
-A top-heavy pack will require more muscle control stabilization, tiring you out even quicker.
+A top-heavy pack will require more muscle control and stabilization, tiring you out even quicker.
 The backpacking community is a great resource for learning to properly pack a bag for the best weight distribution.

 There are many great videos out there discussing this, and Marco Johnson does a great job here.